-According to Theorem~\ref{theo2}, beyond task decoupling, clustering reduces the variance of $g_i$ by bounding the intra-cluster diameter $\epsilon$.
-This leads to more reliable decisions about whether a cluster is suitable for direct fine-tuning based on the mean gap $\mu_k$, since the estimation of the expectation becomes more accurate with lower sample variance.
-Clusters with low $\mu_k$ can be regarded, with high confidence, as containing explicit knowledge that the model can readily absorb.
+The proof bounds intra-cluster gap differences using Lipschitz continuity and the triangle inequality (Appendix~\ref{apd:proof33}).
+According to Theorem~\ref{theo2}, beyond task decoupling, clustering reduces the variance of $g_i$ by bounding diameter $\epsilon$.
+This enables reliable decisions on whether a cluster is suitable for direct fine-tuning based on the mean gap $\mu_k$, since the estimation of the expectation becomes more accurate with lower sample variance.
+Clusters with low $\mu_k$ reliably contain absorbable knowledge for the model.
 Conversely, clusters with high $\mu_k$ lack reliable risk bounds and are likely noisy.
 In such cases, UNO adopts \textit{Reflective Experience Construction} to maintain base model stability.